Kansas lawmakers examine recent Kansas Highway Patrol firings

 TOPEKA, Kan.
-(KSNT) – A group of lawmakers at the Capitol is looking into the recent firings of two Kansas Highway Patrol troopers.
+(KSNW) – A group of lawmakers at the Capitol is looking into the recent firings of two Kansas Highway Patrol troopers.

 Kansas Highway Patrol Colonel Herman Jones fired two majors, Scott Harrington and Josh Kellerman in July, and the announcement has drawn criticism inside the department.
 The Kansas State Troopers Association claims the firings were made as a result to silence sexual misconduct complaints.